Omniplex Cinemas

 Omniplex Holdings Unlimited Company (trading as Omniplex Cinemas) is an Irish cinema chain which started in the Republic of Ireland in 1991.
 Following this they expanded to Derry, Northern Ireland in 1993.
 In late 2023, it entered the markets in England and Scotland by acquiring the former Empire Cinemas after their bankruptcy.

 It is operated by Paul Anderson.
 It operates cinemas throughout Ireland and the United Kingdom.
 In 2013, Omniplex began a €14.5m investment and renovation in a number of its cinemas including the rolling out across Ireland of its large screen format OmniplexMAXX.

 Omniplex owns 44 cinemas, with 22 cinemas in the Republic of Ireland and 22 cinemas in the United Kingdom.
+Omniplex also owns a small shopping centre portfolio which consists of the Swan Centre in Rathmines and Scotch Hall Shopping Centre in Drogheda.